Canada Invasion in 1775: General Richard Montgomery

 The battle was a complete and disastrous defeat for the Americans.
 Arnold would assume command of all American Forces in Canada.
 He continued the siege of Quebec, but in name only.
 When the British arrived by ship with strong reinforcements in the spring of 1776, he pulled back his men, meeting up with those American forces sent north; as Congress wasn’t yet finished with Canada.

 As to casualties, Carleton reported only 5 dead and 14 wounded.
 Of the Americans, over forty percent would be listed as dead, wounded, or missing: 50 killed, 34 wounded, and 431 missing or captured.
 This included most of the senior officers.
 With morning, on January 1, 1776, the British started collecting those killed.
 They soon found the body of a high-ranking American officer.
 The remains were brought to General Carleton who had Montgomery’s body confirmed by one of the American prisoners.
 Carleton had known Captain Richard Montgomery as a fine British officer during their Cuban campaign against Havana in 1762.
 The deceased had been highly respected on both sides of the battlefield.
 Carleton ordered that Montgomery be buried on January 4th with dignity, but not with too much fanfare.
-Montgomery’s remains would remain in Quebec until 1818, when his widow Jane, arranged to have him brought home to New York.
-It is reported that she feinted when viewing the ship bearing her beloved Richard’s remains.
+Montgomery’s remains would stay in Quebec until 1818, when his widow Jane, arranged to have him brought home to New York.
+It is reported that she feinted when viewing the ship bearing her beloved Richard’s remains, forty-three years after his death.

 Montgomery’s Death Mourned